 To turn this upside-down increasing efficiency and productivity in mobile app development, testing, and deployment, mobile test automation is not the only viable solution and aid to improve the overall quality of doing, but monitoring solutions have become crucial to boosting the efficiency and productivity, even when the app is under development.

 Spending less time to troubleshoot and deal with frustrated (and sometimes even angry) users can be tackled when synthetic mobile monitoring is in use for all phases of the app creation.
 The very same thing with negative customer feedback as what mobile app users are commenting on apps at marketplaces can be avoided with early identification and proper use of mobile monitoring services.

 Something that doesn’t work it always leaves people disappointed.
-Regardless whether it is a service, website, application or something else, customer loyalty is extremely important for digital business.
+Regardless of whether it is a service, website, application or something else, customer loyalty is extremely important for digital business.
 According to various studies, one-third of the mobile users and shoppers using websites to buy things will leave dissatisfying and poor quality services/websites/apps due to the user experience.
-The implications of a poor user experience not only affect on business but it will also damage customer relationship and people do not come back easily to services that do not meet their quality-criteria with user experiences.
+The implications of poor user experience not only affect the business but it will also damage customer relationship, and people do not come back easily to services that do not meet their quality criteria with user experiences.

 The value of lost customership (or even opportunity) is typically much more than lifetime value (LTV) of potential that business could get out of their customers.
 When the system, service, or mobile app provides bad user experience, you don’t only lose the business but your reputation – and in the worst case that can be with word of mouth, the most influencing marketing, devastating for your business, app use, and revenue.